National High School Game Academy - Apply Now!

 Each student must bring a late-model laptop to participate in the program.
 While some desktop computers are available at the ETC, more than 50% of the students’ work is done in the dorms, and students who bring an old or under-performing laptop always wish they had heeded this requirement prior to arrival.
 Students will be required to install all software used in class and on their projects while enrolled in the program.
 It's expected that this software will be free, but the vendors of such software often change their policies without notice and a small software fee may be necessary.
 Students will be assigned homework in the areas of design, programming, sound editing and drawing that they will be expected to finish in their off hours.

-The summer Pre-College Forms booklet lists the suggested minimal system requirements for the student's laptop along a list of required art materials.
+The Pre-College Forms made available to students who enroll list the suggested minimal system requirements for the student's laptop along a list of required art materials.